Last updated on by

-All that cool stuff aside, you should definitely also visit for the food.
+All that cool stuff aside, another reason why visiting Hangar-7 is one of the best things to do in Salzburg, is because of the food.
 Carpé Diem cafe does a mean breakfast spread, showcasing an array of local Austrian specialities, beautifully presented on a three tiered stand.
-I duly removed them all and placed on the table for flatlay purposes – sorry guys!
+I duly removed them all and placed on the table for flatlay purposes – my apologies to the staff!

-Expect the likes of local ham and cheeses; ‘Eggs Benedict’ with potato foam and crispy bacon; tomato and mozzarella toast; Bavarian veal sausage with sweet-potato mustard; smoked salmon with cucumber yoghurt, horseradish and crisp bread; beef tartare with potato crunch; waffle; bircher muesli; Danish pastries; kombucha; and some other tasty bits.
-Then there’s also the restaurant Ikarus, where a different top chef from around the world takes the reigns of the kitchen each month.
+Expect the likes of local ham and cheeses; ‘Eggs Benedict’ with potato foam and crispy bacon; and tomato and mozzarella toast.
+There was Bavarian veal sausage with sweet-potato mustard, and smoked salmon with cucumber yoghurt on crisp bread.
+Beef tartare came with some crunchy potato.
+Then there were waffles, bircher muesli, Danish pastries, kombucha and some other tasty bits.
+The restaurant Ikarus, should also be on your radar.
+Here, you’ll find a different top chef from around the world taking the reigns in the kitchen each month.
 A great concept.

 It’s completely worth heading a little way out of the city (it’s not far) for Hangar-7.
-You can appreciate one of Salzburg’s more contemporary offerings, and eat well.
+You can appreciate a more contemporary offering when it comes to things to do in Salzburg, and eat well too.